 Car accident victims often underdo various levels of emotional and mental stress.
 Not being able to do what you usually could before an accident often results in anxiety, humiliation, insomnia, or other conditions on top of physical pain.

-Some back injuries are so severe, such as in the case of total or partial paralysis, that a victim’s relationship with loved one is permanently and adversely impacted.
+Some back injuries are so severe, such as in the case of total or partial paralysis, that a victim’s relationship with a loved one is permanently and adversely impacted.
 For example, a devastating back injury could make marital sexual relations impossible.
 A plaintiff is entitled to financial compensation for these types of losses.

 Our experienced Pennsylvania car accident lawyers will thoroughly review your case to evaluate your potential economic and non-economic damages.